pwhb/parthenon/kindness-saga/funogods/draft.md

 Luna often offered to take me when she went out with her friends for a change of scenery.
 I always declined except for the first time.
 Her friends were really kind, their friendliness creating no pressure, demanding no expectation.
 Still, I felt perpetually uncomfortable around new people.
 Luna's parents, despite treating me as their own child, remained strangers to me.
 I would eat, sleep, read, and retreat—a parasitic ghost inhabiting their home.
 The guilt of my silence never left me, a constant reminder of my inability to connect.

 Luna helped me connect with incredible professors from universities worldwide.
 Scholarships were just an application away.
 I didn't know why I never submitted one.
 One day, I realized contacting professors might have been a mistake.
-As much as it pained me, I had to detach myself from Alma Kristensen's legacy—the nuclear physicist who gave me life.
+As much as it pained me, I had to detach myself from Alma Kristensen—the nuclear physicist who gave me life.
 I needed to protect Luna.
 Invisibility became my shield, the shadows my sanctuary.

 Luna came to my room to give me some books, a routine we'd maintained for years.
 Seven years had passed since I first arrived at their farmhouse.
 She was now an assistant professor at my mother's former department.
 Before I opened my mouth, I sensed she knew this conversation was long coming.